dansasser/SIM-ONE/protocols/EEP_PROTOCOL.md

 ## Notes on Implementation

-Specific algorithmic strategies, optimization formulas, and system‑level efficiency techniques are **not disclosed publicly** to protect proprietary intellectual property.
+Specific algorithmic strategies, optimization formulas, and system‑level efficiency techniques are available in the repository's implementation under the dual-license model.
 This documentation focuses on EEP’s **governance role, conceptual purpose, and integration philosophy** within SIM‑ONE.